Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 Chronologically, the Middle Greek stage covers almost the entire Middle Ages from the final division of the Roman Empire to the fall of Constantinople in 1453.
 The following periods are distinguished in the history of the Byzantine language:

-prehistory - until the VI century; 1) from VII to the century; 2) from before the fall of Constantinople.
+prehistory - up to the 6th century; 1) from VII to century;

 Late Antiquity and Early Middle Ages

-In conditions of almost universal illiteracy, incomprehensibility and inaccessibility of education in an archaic literary language, dilution ethnic composition empire due to the migration of Slavs to the Balkans and constant foreign intervention after 1204, many Greek peasants are better at foreign languages than own literary language.
-In the late Byzantine period, the roles of the lingua franca of the coast are played by French and Italian.
-Albanian, many South Slavic languages and dialects, the Aromanian language, and even the Romani language are also used in the mountainous regions.
-As a result of constant interethnic communication in the Greek language in the Byzantine period, a number of features were developed in common with other Balkan languages (see Balkan linguistic union).
-After the capture of Adrianople (Edirne) by the Turks in 1365, the Byzantine dialects are increasingly influenced by the Turkish language; many Greeks (Asia Minor, Thrace, Macedonia) finally switch to the non-Indo-European Turkish language and convert to Islam.
+First (Early Byzantine) period In conditions of almost universal illiteracy, incomprehensibility and inaccessibility of education in an archaic literary language, dilution ethnic composition empire due to Slavic migrations to the Balkans and constant foreign intervention after 1204, many Greek peasants were better able to foreign languages than your own literary language .
+In the late Byzantine period, the role of lingua franca of the coast was played by French and Italian.
+In the mountainous regions, the Albanian language, many South Slavic languages and dialects, the Aromanian language, and even the Romani language are also used.
+As a result of constant interethnic communication

 The organizing principle in the development of new formations (neologisms) of the Greek language was folk dialects and provincialisms, as well as the individual traits of writers.
-The influence of folk dialects (vernacular), expressed in differences in the pronunciation of sounds, in the structure of sentences (syntax), in the decomposition of grammatical forms and in the formation of new words according to the law of analogy, is found even in the pre-Christian era.
+The influence of folk dialects (vernacular), expressed in differences in the pronunciation of sounds, in the structure of sentences (syntax), in the decomposition of grammatical forms and in the formation of new words according to the law of analogy, is detected even in the pre-Christian era.

 Greek-Byzantine